 Recommendations of the Study Group

-6.7 Joint WMO – IOC – ISC – UNEP Study Group on the Global Climate Observing System (JSG-GCOS)
+6.7 Joint WMO/INFCOM – IOC – ISC – UNEP Study Group on the Global Climate Observing System (JSG-GCOS)

 Recommendations of the Joint Study Group

 6.8 Recommendations from other bodies

 The Commission will consider recommendations from other bodies such as the Commission for Weather, Climate, Water and Related Environmental Service Applications (SERCOM), the Research Board (RB), the Climate Coordination Panel (CCP), the Hydrological Coordination Panel (HCP), and regional associations.
 Recommendations of the Capacity Development Panel (CDP) will be discussed under item 8.